-Program Objective HE Timeframe Status affordable units during the planning period (32 moderate, 30 low-, and 51 very low-income units, with a goal of half of the very low-income units serving the extremely low-income level) has conceptual drawings ready.
-County staff has met with Pacific Union College in Angwin to assess their plans for additional housing on the :AHCD sites, but no formal plan has been submitted.
 Program H-2b: Continue to encourage greater provision of affordable housing units in conjunction with market rate projects by implementing the Affordable Housing Ordinance, which requires an inclusionary percentage of 17 to 20 percent in for-sale projects, allows the payment of housing impact fees in for-sale housing projects only for developments of four or fewer units, and requires new rental developments to pay a housing impact fee.
 The County will conduct a nexus study during the Housing Element planning period to verify the residential fee amounts and inclusionary percentages.
-Objective H-2a: (see above) Ongoing The Residential Impact fees were updated in 2010 and the Commercial Fees were updated in 2014.
+Objective H-2a: (see above) Ongoing Completed and Ongoing - The Residential Impact fees were updated in 2010 and the Commercial Fees were updated in 2014.
 Both sets of fees used a phase-in approach over three years to get to the maximum fee level.
 Program H-2c: Conduct a nexus study to verify the commercial housing impact fee during the Housing Element planning period.
-Objective H-2a: (see above) Ongoing, each Housing Element Update Cycle The Commercial Impact Fees were updated in 2014.
+Objective H-2a: (see above) Ongoing, each Housing Element Update Cycle Completed and Ongoing - The Commercial Impact Fees were updated in 2014.
 Program H-2d: Through a Notice of Funds Availability (NOFA) process, notify the public of available special assistance programs in coordination with the cities and other public and private agencies, using brochures and news releases.
-Objective H-2a: (see above) Annually A NOFA was issued in 2010 and left open for other projects to apply.
+Objective H-2a: (see above) Annually Completed and Ongoing - A NOFA was issued in 2010 and left open for other projects to apply.
+Since the initial 2010 NOFA, the County has funded 190 additional units both rental and for sale.